-The alert status register, configuration register and the cycle register are 8-bit registers, so only one byte of data can be written to each.
+The alert status register and cycle register are both 8-bit registers, so only one byte of data can be written to each.
 Writing a single byte of data to one of these registers consists of the serial bus write address, the chosen data register address written to the address pointer register, followed by the data byte written to the selected data register.
 See Figure 27.

-WRITING TWO BYTES OF DATA TO A LIMIT OR HYSTERESIS REGISTER
+WRITING TWO BYTES OF DATA TO A LIMIT, HYSTERESIS, OR CONFIGURATION REGISTER